shayanderson/lark-framework/README.md

 > )
 > ```
 >
-> Note: even when multiple values are pulled from an array on a single document field MongoDB will still return and `modifiedCount: 1`
+> Note: even when multiple values are pulled from an array on a single document field MongoDB will still return `modifiedCount: 1`

 The `$refs.delete` constraint can also be used to pull (`$pull`) objects from an array based on an object field value: